TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 Activator / Powered rail on a deepslate lapis ore simulates an update skipper

-Right before a powered activator / powered rail on a deepslate lapis ore sets its powered state to false, set the updator counter to max value to trigger update skipping
+Right before a powered activator / powered rail on a deepslate lapis ore sets its powered state to false, set the updater counter to its maximum value to trigger update skipping and cancel the current change of the powered state

 - Type: `boolean`
 - Default value: `false`